 It's all about sleek pieces that'll make you look chic at all times.
-A blazer, high-waist trousers and ankle boots are just some of those timeless classics.
+A blazer, high-waisted trousers and ankle boots are just some of those timeless classics.

-If that sounds like your life right now, then luckily, we're here to help—because when it comes to clothes, everyone can sometimes use a nudge towards adulthood from time to time.
-For this reason, we've come up with 20 pieces you should own by the time you're 30 that will make getting dressed easier and ensure you always look incredibly chic.
+If that sounds like your life right now, then luckily, we're here to help because when it comes to clothes, everyone can sometimes use a nudge towards adulthood from time to time.
+For this reason, we've come up with 20 pieces you should own by the time you're 30 that will make getting dressed easier and leave you more time to do, well, grown-up things, ensuring you always look incredibly chic in the process.

 #1: Well-Fitting Jeans

 We all remember the day of Britney Spears–inspired ultra-low-rise jeans.
-They had their moment in the sun, but as we mature and our bodies mature with us, they become a less and less viable option.
-Instead, reach for a pair of classic straight-leg jeans in a year-round suitable mid wash.
+They had their moment in the sun, but for a more lasting style, reach for a pair of classic straight-leg jeans in a year-round suitable mid-wash.

 #2: Versatile Midi Dress

-While we fully commend the Kim Kardashian West look, some days we don't feel quite so body-confident.
-Some days, we're all for the more demure midi style as opposed to a body-con option.
+While we fully commend the Kim Kardashian West look, some days, we don't feel quite so up for body-con and cut-outs.
+Some days, we're all for the more demure midi style.

 #3: Great Ankle Boots

-& Other Stories Croc Embossed Leather Square Toe Boots (£135)
+& Other Stories Leather Heeled Ankle Boots (£120)

 #4: Staple Jewellery

-A piece of jewellery can be classic but on trend.
-Look to brands like Chloé who created fashionable but timeless pieces you'll wear forever.
+A piece of jewellery can be classic but on-trend.
+Look to brands like Missoma and Daphine that create fashionable but timeless pieces you'll wear forever.